You want to investigate a truly intense, chilling, haunted site, but you don’t know where to start.

-If you’re ready to try something different, here are some of my best tips.
+If you’re ready to try something different, and you’re especially brave – or foolhardy – here’s one of my favorite techniques.

-In a previous article, I talked about the importance of identifying your community’s “outsider” history, first.
+In a previous article, I talked about the importance of identifying your community’s “outsiders” history, first.

-That’s key to finding haunted places that no one else has explored.
+That’s essential, if you’re looking for haunted places that no one else has explored.

 Where Did ‘Outsiders’ Live… and Die?